pshempel/ansible-role-proxmox-vm-from-template/README.md

 # Ansible Role: Proxmox VM Deployer from VM Template

 This Ansible role facilitates the automated deployment and configuration of virtual machines (VMs) on a Proxmox Virtual Environment (PVE) cluster.
 It is designed to streamline and standardize the process of VM creation, allowing for both detailed customization and quick setup with sensible defaults.
+The primary purpose of this role is to deply VMS to be used in Kubernetes deployments on Proxmox, where storage and additional disk are usually not needed.

 ## Features: